Channel908/DockerUI/README.md

 ```
 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/
 ```
-paste the token value into the password field
+Paste the token value into the password field

 ## Apply an App to the Cluster